-The B.S. in Interdisciplinary Educational Studies provides opportunities for students to pursue a non-traditional course of study that combines a strong academic education foundation with substantial external experiences that focus on service and leadership.
-It gives them the freedom to choose courses and topics from a broad variety of disciplines, to study an interdisciplinary and integrated body of knowledge, and to shape their undergraduate education to suit their needs and interests.
+The Ph.D. in Interdisciplinary Organizational Policy, Governance, and Administration provides opportunities for students to pursue a non-traditional course of study that combines a strong academic education foundation with substantial external experiences that focus on service and leadership.
+It gives them the freedom to choose courses and topics from a broad variety of disciplines, to study an interdisciplinary and integrated body of knowledge, and to shape their graduate education to suit their needs and interests.
 It also gives them the advantage of combining on-site education with off-site hands-on experience in the urban community and/or with their current place of employment.